okta/okta-mobile-swift/Sources/OAuth2Auth/OAuth2Auth.docc/IntroductionToAuthenticationFlows.md

 ## Overview

-Authenticating using a web browser and the `WebAuthenticationUI` library is quick and easy, but there are times when you need to craft more custom sign in experiences.
+Authenticating using a web browser and the `BrowserSignin` library is quick and easy, but there are times when you need to craft more custom sign in experiences.
 For example, you may want to sign a user in across multiple applications, or enable users to sign in on a tvOS application.
 These advanced use-cases are supported through a variety of authentication flows.

 If you wish to have more control over the authentication process, you may wish to look into using an authentication flow directly.